mpdroog/deltareport/README.md

 			"Linediff": true                                                             // Queue by newline(\n)
 		},
 		{
-			"_": "Queue to newline/slack and write to #channel" "Path": "./test.d",
+			"_": "Queue to newline/slack and write to #channel", "Path": "./test.d",
 			"To": "sess",
 			"Tags": ["channel"],                                                         // Write to #channel